Lappa Valley has been one our favourite days out over the years and it just gets better…

 Well-behaved dogs on leads are welcome and can travel on the steam railway, the Newlyn Downs Branch Line and the canoe boats.

 Lappa Valley is open March – October, plus selected weekends during the winter.
-You can find full details of opening times, admission prices and full details of all the activities on the Lappa Valley website.
+You can find full details of opening times, admission prices and full details of all the activities on the Lappa Valley website together with a lovely video too.

 Lappa Valley Steam Railway is just outside Newquay and is approximately 30 minutes’ drive from Bosinver.
 Postcode for SatNavs: TR8 5LX.